openworm/org.geppetto.recording/README.rst

 This will create a simple recording named *recording_file.h5* in you current directory.
 You can look at it with `HDFView <http://www.hdfgroup.org/products/java/hdfview/>`_.

-Optional: Installing NEURON and Brian
+Appendix: Installing NEURON and Brian
 -------------------------------------

 **NEURON**